 Late last year, in a totally unexpected move, Apple announced a program called Self Service Repair.
-Today, Apple has launched the program, with a Self Service Repair store.
+There’s a Self Service Repair store.
 It enables you – yes, individuals – to buy official Apple parts, tools and access manuals to repair your own gadgets.

-Initially, the program is only live in the US, but Apple plans to expand it internationally later on.
+Initially, the program was only live in the US, but Apple now offers support for the scheme across Europe.
 The move has to be seen as a victory for the Right to Repair movement and probably shows the direction in which other manufacturers will have to move too.

 How does Apple’s Self Service Repair program work?